fmezou/lappupdate/HOWTO.md

 # Build the application list to deploy

-The appdeploy script uses two applist files to verify which applications were installed and if it needs to be updated: the first one is named _applist- all.txt_; the second is named _applist-<set>.txt_ where `<set>` is the argument passed to appdeploy on the command line (e.g. `.\appdeploy dummy`).
+The lappdeploy script uses two applist files to verify which applications were installed and if it needs to be updated: the first one is named _applist- all.txt_; the second is named _applist-<set>.txt_ where `<set>` is the argument passed to lappdeploy on the command line (e.g. `.\lappdeploy dummy`).

 _**Note**: applist files may be empty including applist-all.txt._